flyteorg/flyte/rsts/concepts/admin.rst

 incoming gRPC and HTTP requests with identical handlers.
 For a more detailed overview of the API, including request and response entities, see the admin service :std:ref:`definition <protos/docs/service/service:flyteidl/service/admin.proto>`.
-The RPC handlers are a thin shim that enforce some request structure validation and call out to appropriate :ref:`manager <divedeep-admin-manager>`. methods to process requests.
+The RPC handlers are thin shims that enforce some request structure validation and call out to appropriate :ref:`manager <divedeep-admin-manager>`.
+Methods to process requests.

-A detailed explanation of the service can be found in the :ref:`admin service <divedeep-admin-service>` page.
+A detailed explanation of the service can be found in the:ref:`admin service <divedeep-admin-service>` page.

 .. _divedeep-admin-manager: